 Notes

-Once cooled, store the chicken in an airtight container in the refrigerator.
+Once cooled, store the chicken in an airtight container in the fridge.
 For best results, eat the leftovers within 5 days.Recipe Tips

-- Don’t Move the Chicken Around – Try not to shuffle the chicken around in the pan or flip it too many times.
-When it is cooked enough, it will “unstick” from the pan, and it will be ready to flip.
+- Don’t flip too soon – let the crust form undisturbed.
+Try not to shuffle the chicken around in the pan or flip it too many times.
 If you move the chicken too much, the blackened crust can get stuck to the pan.

 Special Equipment Needeed